Harry Joseph Flynn: Coadjutor Bishop and Bishop of Lafayette in Louisiana

 Pope John Paul II appointed Flynn as coadjutor bishop of Lafayette in Louisiana on April 19, 1986.
-Bishop Howard Hubbard consecrated Flynn on June 24, 1986.
-Flynn succeeded Bishop Gerard Frey, who resigned on May 12, 1989.
-Following the recommendation of Reverend Thomas P. Doyle, Flynn served under Frey for three years before taking over the position due to the fallout from the Reverend Gilbert Gauthe child sexual abuse scandal.
+Howard Hubbard consecrated Flynn on June 24, 1986.
+Flynn succeeded Gerard Frey, who resigned on May 12, 1989.
+Following the recommendation of Thomas P. Doyle, Flynn served under Frey for three years before taking over the position due to the fallout from the Gilbert Gauthe child sexual abuse scandal.

 However, upon arriving in Lafayette, Doyle referred Flynn to local lawyer Ray Mouton, an expert in the Gauthe case, to discuss the scandal and explore ways to support victims.
 Mouton later claimed that Flynn never contacted him.
 Another local lawyer, Anthony Fontana, reached out to Flynn regarding a different priest accused of sexual abuse, Reverend Gilbert Dutel.
 Flynn responded by saying that Dutel had been "cured" and that he needed to keep him due to a priest shortage.

 Flynn recruited Sister Bartholomew DeRouen to speak with the parents of the children abused by Gauthe.
 He later testified that he felt uncomfortable meeting with the families himself and believed that a woman could communicate more effectively.
 However, Flynn did not provide DeRouen with the names of the victims, so she had to find them on her own.

 Additionally, Flynn reportedly told a parent of a child molested by Gauthe that the diocese was wrong to keep Gauthe in ministry and that it had mishandled the situation, but there was nothing he could do about it.